 With the rise of technology, the complexity of our business applications has dramatically increased.
-Virtualization, microservices and artificial intelligence are about to dominate our IT landscape soon.
-In this post, I will write about problem spots and proactive solutions.
+As a result, virtualization, microservices, and artificial intelligence are about to dominate our IT landscape soon.

-In one of my recent projects several years ago I was tasked with a firefighting exercise.
-Customers were unable to configure their mobile device contracts; sales staff started to open new contracts via the paper-way, and back office teams were overloaded with a high number of paper requests.
+In one of my recent projects several years ago, I was tasked with a firefighting exercise.
+Customers were unable to configure their mobile device contracts; sales staff started to open new contracts via the paper-way, and back-office teams were overloaded with a high number of paper requests.
 The reason for this nightmare was a performance bottleneck in the new contract management system.
-IT teams started log file analysis, added more hardware and restarted their business applications several times a day.
-After some days it was apparent that whether more Infrastructure nor log file analysis was an appropriate solution to get the issue fixed.
+As a result, IT teams started log file analysis, added more hardware, and restarted their business applications several times daily.
+After some days, it was apparent whether more Infrastructure or log file analysis was an appropriate solution to fix the issue.

 Modernization of the monitoring stack

-Due to the high pressure and starting of loss in revenue, we decided to close the visibility gap in the application monitoring chain.
-Priority one was on insights in the user transactions, their response times, and a continuous service response time monitoring.
+Due to the high pressure and loss in revenue, we decided to close the visibility gap in the application monitoring chain.
+Priority one was on insights into user transactions, response times, and continuous service response time monitoring.
 We decided to integrate an application performance monitoring solution for this purpose.
-Priority two was on 24 x 7 health monitoring and automatic alerting if thresholds exceeded.
-We automated significant end user interactions and executed those in the availability monitoring solution on a 5-minute schedule.
+Priority two was on 24 x 7 health monitoring and automatic alerting if exceeded thresholds.
+As a result, we automated significant end-user interactions and executed those in the availability monitoring solution on a 5-minute schedule.

 Quick error detection and remediation

-Thanks to the improved monitoring stack we were able to identify the cause of that nasty issue.
-The integrated APM platform captured significant details such as not enough threads, JDBC pool sizing not appropriate, deadlocks, chatty application and high garbage collect suspension times.
-After some tuning cycles, we removed those hotspots, and the overall health reached the expected level.
-Support teams installed watch machines and displayed the health and performance metrics permanent on their online monitoring dashboards.
+Thanks to the improved monitoring stack, we were able to identify the cause of that nasty issue.
+The integrated APM platform captured details such as insufficient threads, JDBC pool sizing not appropriate, deadlocks, chatty application, and high garbage collect suspension times.
+We removed those hotspots after some tuning cycles, and the overall health reached the expected level.
+Support teams installed watch machines and permanently displayed health and performance metrics on their online monitoring dashboards.